Code-Institute-Submissions/MS2-Asteroids-Game/README.md

 - When I use the arrow keys to rotate the ship, the lives in the top corner are also rotating.

-    - Yet to be resolved
+    - Fixed this issue by revising my code.
+Forgot to remove ship.a from function drawShip.

 ---